argoproj/argo-events/docs/quickstart.md

 Check the logs of the sensor-controller pod, gateway-controller, associated gateway and sensor if there are problems.

 ## 7. Write your own gateway
-Now its time to write your first gateway.
+Now, its time to write your first gateway.
 Follow the tutorial [Custom Gateways](custom-gateway.md)